KaGeN101/union_swiss/README.md

 Both the presentation layer as well as the service runs as seperate OTP Apllication Behaviors, as such they are 2 independent run times inside the Erlang system.
 To have even more independent exposure Phoenix Channels can easily be exposed to GenServer handles.
+The Phoenix application is dependent on the PayrollServices application and will start it up before it starts up.
+Both run as independet processes in the Erlang machine.

 ### Assumptions